olcf-tutorials/HIP_from_scratch/1_sharedmemory/README.md

 maximize use of the cache.
 This way of organizing your data access to take advantage of the cache and reduce the number of memory transactions is called _memory coalescing_.

-## How Effective is Memory Coalescing
+## How Effective is Memory Coalescing?

 For example, let us take the `matrix_sums_unoptimized.cpp` code.
 Here we are creating a 16384x16384 matrix and each element of the matrix is 1.
 In memory, we represent this